studio-mirai/mirainfra/README.md

 The validator node can run a cron job to fetch its assigned `Authority` object and determine whether it needs to update.

-# How to Use Miraifra
+# How to Use Mirainfra

 The `mirainfra` package is currently deployed on Sui mainnet.
 Refer to `/package/Move.lock` for the current Package ID.